nilsgiebing/matic-docs/docs/develop/alchemy.md

 # Create a Smart Contract using Alchemy

-This guide is for developers who are either new to blockchain development or want to understand how to deploy and interact with smart contracts.
+This tutorial is for developers who are either new to Ethereum blockchain development or want to understand the fundamentals of deploying and interacting with smart contracts.
 It will walk through creating and deploying a smart contract on the Polygon Mumbai test network using a virtual wallet ([Metamask](https://metamask.io)), [Solidity](https://docs.soliditylang.org/en/v0.8.0/), [Hardhat](https://hardhat.org), and [Alchemy](https://alchemy.com/?a=polygon-docs).

 :::note

-If you have questions at any point, you may contact the [Alchemy Discord Channel (https://discord.gg/gWuC7zB)](https://discord.gg/gWuC7zB).
+If you have questions or concerns, please reach out to the [official Alchemy Discord] (https://discord.gg/gWuC7zB)](https://discord.gg/gWuC7zB).

 :::